Main elements of an employment contract in Singapore

 A characteristic employment contract in Singapore must contain the following details:

-• Employee’s benefits (for example yearly leave, sick leave, maternity leave);
+- Employee’s duties and benefits (for example yearly leave, sick leave, maternity leave)

 Employment legislation in Singapore